goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Solution**

 > In this paper, we explore a semi-supervised approach for language understanding tasks using a combination of unsupervised pre-training and supervised fine-tuning.
 Our goal is to learn a universal representation that transfers with little adaptation to a wide range of tasks.
 We assume access to a large corpus of unlabeled text and several datasets with manually annotated training examples (target tasks).
 Our setup does not require these target tasks to be in the same domain as the unlabeled corpus.
 We employ a two-stage training procedure.
-First, we use a language modeling objective on the unlabeled data to learn the initial parameters of a neural network model.
+First, we use a Language Modeling objective on the unlabeled data to learn the initial parameters of a neural network model.
 Subsequently, we adapt these parameters to a target task using the corresponding supervised objective.

 This was the beginning of the era we live in now.
 As funny as it may sound, I do not have a lot to add in this section.
 Because we have already talked about the majority things, the architecture and important concepts like attention in our [transformers blog](https://goyalpramod.github.io/blogs/Transformers_laid_out/) and the training method in our [ULMFit](#ulmfit) section.